-But, once the holidays are over, most businesses see marketing and sales numbers return to normal.
-Customer demand slows and the outstanding performance they saw in December drops off by mid-January.
+Despite these large numbers during the holiday season, most businesses see marketing and sales numbers return to normal.
+Customer demand slows and the outstanding performance drops off by mid-January.

-In fact, we can see this trend represented in the chart below, which outlines retail sales by month since 2017.
+We can see this trend represented in the chart below, which outlines retail sales by month since 2017.
 If we look at the red circles, we can see how sales peak in the November pre-holiday season, fall slightly in December and steadily decline in January until the next holiday season arises.

 1. Launch a new campaign in January.

-It can be hard to engage customers during November and December when every business is vying for their attention.
-This makes January a great time to launch new marketing campaigns because it's easier to stand out from competitors that might be taking a break after the holiday season.
+It can be challenging to engage customers during November and December when every business is vying for their attention.
+This makes January a great time to launch new marketing campaigns as it’s easier to stand out from competitors that might take breaks after the holiday season.

 Below are a few ideas for marketing campaigns that would be effective after the holiday season.

-New Year Resolutions: A lot of people come up with "New Year's Resolutions" at the beginning of January.
+New Year Resolutions: Many people come up with "New Year's Resolutions" at the beginning of January.
 If your business can help customers accomplish these goals, it's a great way to build strong and valuable relationships between them and your company.

 Q1 Sale: January is a great time to create new deals and promotional offers.
-Bundle up what you got left in store and keep the sales momentum going.
+Bundle up what you’ve got left in store and keep the sales momentum going.
 This is a valuable strategy for businesses that sell seasonal products, like clothing stores.

 Content Marketing: You can create fresh content that helps customers make buying decisions and discover better ways to use your products.

 Retargeting Campaigns: Retargeting campaigns engage customers after they leave your website.
-Once a customer views a product or webpage, an ad related to that content is displayed after they leave your website.
+Once a customer views a product or webpage, an ad related to that content is displayed after leaving your website.
 That way, they're reminded of your brand even when they're not looking at your content.
 This is especially valuable if you see that customers browsed during the holiday season but didn’t follow through with a purchase.
 Add them to a remarketing list, and serve them an ad to remind them you’re still around.

 While there are plenty of ways to build a successful loyalty program, here are a few fundamentals that you should consider when doing so.